 With tax leaders now challenged to operate departments virtually; the COVID-19 pandemic has triggered mass adoption of new technologies and sped up the transformation of operations and business models.

-Business leaders increasingly recognize that these new technologies and capabilities, including RPA, can offer better, faster, and cheaper ways of doing manual tasks.
-Many forward looking organizations are already using RaaS as a transformation catalyst, with some setting up RPA Centers of Excellence (CoE) that are dedicated to training and developing resources to implement leading RPA solutions to solve their biggest business challenges.
+Business leaders increasingly recognise that these new technologies and capabilities, including RPA, can offer better, faster and cheaper ways of doing manual tasks.
+Many forward looking organisations are already using RaaS as a transformation catalyst, with some setting up RPA Centers of Excellence (CoE) that are dedicated to training and developing resources to implement leading RPA solutions to solve their biggest business challenges.

 As businesses anticipate a post-pandemic world, not only is agility the key to survival in the face of disruption but innovating processes and implementing new digital capabilities is now a prerequisite.